jamestl90/MidiApp_portfolio/README.md

 <h3>RTP-MIDI</h3>
 This app supports the RTP-MIDI protocol which allows sending MIDI packets over ethernet and wifi.
 This requires the RTP-MIDI driver to be installed on windows (I believe it comes natively with Apple). </br>
-I implemented this protocol myself in android as there was no native implementation for it at the time of building </br>
+I implemented this protocol myself in android as there was no native implementation for it at the time of building (code in MidiAPp/Midi/RTP) </br>
 See more here: https://en.wikipedia.org/wiki/RTP-MIDI

 <h2>App Screens</h2>